Jonathan Aberdein

 Jonathan Aberdein (born 14 February 1998) is a South African racing driver.
-He currently competes for Jota Sport in the 2022 FIA World Endurance Championship.

 He previously competed in the FIA Formula 3 European Championship with Motopark.
 He has also raced in the ADAC Formula 4 in both 2016 and 2017 and won the 2016–17 Formula 4 UAE Championship in dominant fashion.

 He is the son of Chris Aberdein, who was an Audi and Porsche works driver in South Africa in the 1990s.